renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 Milestones should not be given too often; they are used to highlight truly memorable moments in a character’s history, which don’t happen all the time.
-We find that most players will earn a milestone *roughly* once every six games—although this will vary widely.
+We find that most players will earn a milestone *roughly* once every six games — although this will vary widely.
 Circumstances that result in a character earning a milestone often also result in earning one (or more) additional Rez point(s) as well, and possibly traits (see *Advancing Characters*).